 - How can SQream reproduce the issue?

-If comfortable, attach as many of the following:
+When possible, please attach as many of the following:

 - Error messages or result outputs